-Tax Increment - means that portion of property and / or municipal sales taxes in excess of the base amount set forth in Section 7.3.2 of this Plan allocated to and, when collected paid into LIFT's Tax Increment Revenue Fund.
+Tax Increment - means that portion of property and / or municipal sales taxes in excess of the base amount set forth in Section 7.3.2 of this Amended Plan allocated to and, when collected paid into LIFT's Tax Increment Revenue Fund.

-Tax Increment Areas - means one or more areas designated as a Tax Increment Area, as defined and pursuant to the procedures set forth in Section 6.12 of this Plan.
+Tax Increment Area - means that area designated as a Tax Increment Area, as defined and pursuant to the procedures set forth in Section 6.12 of this Amended Plan.